aKaReZa75/STM32_RawProject_HAL/README.md

-# STM32F103C8 Raw Project Template Using STM32 HAL (Keil Setup)
+# STM32F103C8 Project Template Using STM32 HAL & CubeMX (Keil Setup)
-This repository provides a lightweight and well-structured starting point for STM32F103C8 development using STM32CubeMX for code generation and STM32 HAL for hardware abstraction.
-It includes all necessary setup files for Keil uVision, allowing developers to quickly launch new projects by simply copying the files into their workspace.
+This repository provides a lightweight and well-structured starting point for STM32F103C8 development, combining the flexibility of STM32CubeMX with the robustness of STM32 HAL libraries.
+It is tailored for use with Keil uVision, and includes all essential setup files to help developers quickly launch new projects by simply copying the contents into their workspace.
+Whether you're building a new embedded application or experimenting with STM32 peripherals, this template helps you get started fast with a reliable foundation.

 <table>
   <tr>